Menu

 The Department of Education has stated the need “to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty, mutual respect and tolerance of those with different faiths and beliefs.”

-The Government set out its definition of British values in the 2011 ‘Prevent Strategy’, and these values have been reiterated by the Prime Minister this year.
+The Government set out its definition of British values in the 2011 ‘Prevent Strategy’.
 At St John’s, these values are reinforced regularly and in the following ways:

-The principle of democracy is explored in History and Religious Education as well as through assemblies.
+The principle of democracy is explored particularly in History as one of our golden threads.

 The importance of laws, whether they be those that govern the class, the school, or the country, are consistently reinforced throughout the school day, as well as when dealing with behaviour and through school assemblies.